Wielded rarity

-Forge names for relics, weapons, factions, and artifacts that carry history instead of sounding procedurally generic.
+Forge labels for relics, armaments, factions, and artifacts that carry history instead of sounding procedurally generic.

 Relic Forge